What is the TBILLYIELD Function?

-- Settlement (required argument) – It is the settlement date of the Treasury bill.
+- Settlement (required argument) – This is the settlement date of the Treasury bill.
 The security’s settlement date is the date after the issue date when the T-bill is traded to the buyer.

-- Maturity (required argument) – It is the T-bill’s maturity date.
+- Maturity (required argument) – This is the T-bill’s maturity date.
 The maturity date is the date when the T-bill expires.

 How to use the TBILLYIELD Function in Excel?

 As a worksheet function, TBILLYIELD can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of the function, let us consider an example: